 Now, with Mohammed and his followers, the word Alah came directly from Ebra, where it meant the Wheel, that is, the Wheel of Life.
 The wheel of life has many meanings but one is that the Creator is known by His wheel.
-Indeed, His written name is the wheel.
+Indeed, His written name includes the wheel.
 For, He is without beginning and without end.
 But for man's sake, He places markers on His wheel so that man may know his place.
 In the time of Zarathustra and afterward, the Faithists would place a wheel of the Creator at each crossroad.
 And there, a person passing by, upon seeing the wheel would remember his Creator (Ormazd) and so, turn the wheel once around in remembrance of Him.

 Another meaning of the Wheel of Life is that it presents challenges to man as he traverses the wheel of life.
 But sometimes these tests become too much for man and he desires a release from the wheel.
 And he pleads to Ormazd, Who at times sets him free for a respite, and at other times, imparts knowledge as to how to change his behavior so that in the future he may not be bound by the same fetters.

 These meanings were kept through the many millennia by the forebears of those who became followers of Mohammed.
-So that by the time of Mohammed, the wheel still meant two things: He (in other words, the Creator) who releases you from the wheel of life (i.e., from its trials), and by extension, the Knowledge necessary to avoid trials (or knowledge necessary to release you from trials) on the wheel of life.
+So that by the time of Mohammed, the wheel still meant two things: He (in other words, the Creator) who releases you from the wheel of life (i.e., from its trials) and second, by extension the Knowledge necessary to avoid trials (or knowledge necessary to release you from trials) on the wheel of life.
 Even as the Jews would refer to the Creator by more than one name, so by the time of Mohammed, the Wheel, that is, Alah (nowadays spelled as Allah) signified the Creator, that is, the One who releases you from the wheel.
 And as in olden times, Alah provides man with the Knowledge of how to avoid or get released from trials on the wheel of life.
 And as an extension of this, one can then enjoy life as the Creator has provided.

 Interestingly, with the Mohammedans, because their genesis was as Arabs, so their language was derived mainly from Araba which stemmed out from Abram via those Listians who remained shepherds (thus continuing their inherited legacy of the Shepherd Kings).

-Ara'ba comes from the word/office of Rab'bah (spiritual head) and Ara'ba signifies foundation of the order of Fathers, or Ground of Fathers, and in the case of Arabia, it means Land of the Fathers.
+Ara'ba comes from the word / office of Rab'bah (spiritual head) and Ara'ba signifies foundation of the order of Fathers, or Ground of Fathers, and in the case of Arabia, it means Land of the Fathers.
 So, even as Abraham was a father to the Israelites, and shepherd to many future tribes (nations) of Faithists, so those of Ara'ba kept to the notion of honoring rule by (Spiritual) Fathers (the foundation of Patriarchy).
 Accordingly, those who speak Arabic have a deep-seated connection with that lineage.
 Which is to say that all Mohammedans, whether or not they speak Arabic, have a system and order that has its roots deeply grounded in the cultural values of honoring the father as a loving, wise and humble head of one's extended family.